 When pursuing truck driver job openings, create an engaging resume that highlights your expertise, safety-driven approach, and specialties, such as certification from the Transportation Safety Administration (TSA).
 Showcase your driving abilities and technical expertise like strong knowledge of navigation tools and mechanical capabilities.
-Review our list of tips, including examples, to level up your truck driver resume.
+Review our tips, including examples, to level up your truck driver resume.

 Key takeaways: